jacoblb64/McGill_MSR_G14/analysis scripts/readme_fit_and_performance.txt

 	source('analysis scripts/fit_and_performance.r')
-4. Run the experiment for the rq and bounds desired runExperiment(data, metrics, rqX, Y, Z) where X is the rq#, Y is the start index, and Z is end Index e.g.: runExperiment(data, rq1, 1, 3) for the first 3 projects
+4. Run the experiment for the rq and bounds desired runExperiment(data, metrics, rqX, Y, Z) where X is the rq#, Y is the start index, and Z is end index, inclusive e.g.: runExperiment(data, rq1, 1, 3) for the first 3 projects

 For merging the data together: